hghcomphys/pantea/README.rst

 Training a potential
 --------------------

-This example shows how to quickly create a high-dimensional neural network potential `HDNNP`_ and training on the input structures.
+This example demonstrates how to quickly create a high-dimensional neural network potential `HDNNP`_ and training on the input structures.
 The energy and force components can be evaluated for (new) structures from the trained potential.